 Scholarships and awards

-Thanks to the generosity of alumni, community and donors, the Department of Theatre and Dance offers scholarships to students from freshmen to seniors.
+Thanks to the generosity of alumni, community and donors, the Department of Theatre and Dance offers scholarships to students from their first year to their last.
 The descriptions of the scholarships that the department offers are listed below.
 Please take a moment to look at the history behind the scholarship and the criteria that applies to each one.
 To be eligible for these scholarships, students must complete the graduate or undergraduate scholarship application located in the supplemental forms area of MyNEVADA annually beginning in October.

-An award ceremony takes place in the spring of each academic year to honor all scholarship recipients.
+An awards ceremony takes place in the spring of each academic year to honor all scholarship recipients.
 Details relating to this ceremony will be sent out prior to the event.

 Dr. Art & Elaine Broten Dance Scholarship